francheska-vicente/prey-predator-model/README.md

 The coyote also moves around the environment.
 Although, they are moving around to search for the cows, which are their food.
 They also move towards cows are near their vicinity.
 However, they only eat when they are no longer full.

 Just like their preys, they lose energy as they move around, which can be regained once they eat.
 They can also reproduce based on a fixed probability, and they lose half of their energy when they reproduce.
+Coyotes only breed once a year and their litter is usually only composed of 2-6 pups ([Carr, 2017](https://fernandinaobserver.com/general/coyote-facts-you-should-know-1-1-more-pups/)).
+A random number from this range is used in the reproduction rate of the coyotes in the simulations.

 ## Adjustable Parameters
 To fully understand how each of the components affect the system as a whole, the model has six (6) configurable parameters: